Southern Conference: Sports

 The Southern Conference sponsors championship competition in 11 men's, 9 women's, and one co-educational NCAA-sanctioned sports.
 Five schools are associate members for wrestling.
-Under a cooperative agreement with the ASUN Conference, the SoCon began sponsoring men's lacrosse in the 2014–15 school year (2015 season) with three full members (Furman, Mercer, VMI) and four associates (Bellarmine, High Point, Jacksonville, Richmond).
+Under a cooperative agreement with the Atlantic Sun Conference (ASUN), the SoCon began sponsoring men's lacrosse in the 2014–15 school year (2015 season) with three full members (Furman, Mercer, VMI) and four associates (Bellarmine, High Point, Jacksonville, Richmond).
 SoCon men's lacrosse has since added Air Force.
 Women's lacrosse was sponsored by the ASUN through the 2017 season, after which the SoCon launched its own women's lacrosse league.
 Beginning in the 2016–17 academic year, after a 30-year hiatus, the SoCon resumed rifle as its 21st sport.
 Members for conference competition are full members The Citadel, VMI, and Wofford as well as associate members UAB, Georgia Southern, and North Georgia.
 The SoCon is one of only two all-sports conferences to sponsor rifle, joining the Ohio Valley Conference.
 Rifle is technically a men's sport for NCAA purposes, but men's, women's, and co-ed teams all compete against each other.
 Women's lacrosse was added as the 22nd sport for 2017–18, but was dropped after the 2020–21 school year.

 The SoCon dropped men's lacrosse after the 2022 season.
 Affiliate member Hampton joined the Colonial Athletic Association, which sponsors that sport, and the Atlantic 10 Conference, full-time home to men's lacrosse affiliate Richmond, launched a men's lacrosse league in the 2023 season, also taking in another SoCon affiliate in High Point.
 With SoCon men's lacrosse being gutted by these changes, VMI moved that sport to its former men's lacrosse home of the Metro Atlantic Athletic Conference, and the two remaining men's lacrosse members, Jacksonville and Mercer, moved that sport to the ASUN.